 Subscriptions.
 We provide our software offerings primarily under annual or multi-year subscriptions as well as ondemand through our certified cloud and service providers (“CCSPs”).

-- great distribution via free licensing of its software
+- Great distribution via free licensing of its software.

-- paid subscriptions for premium and enterprise customers
+- Paid subscriptions for premium and enterprise customers.

-Building up an open source-based business model isn’t simple and it’s success highly depends on the ability of the project to engage the community of developers and contributors in working on the source code to improve it and make it very valuable.
+Building up an open source-based business model isn’t simple and its success highly depends on the ability of the project to engage the community of developers and contributors in working on the source code to improve it and make it very valuable.

-For instance, Red Hut in 2018 employed $1.2 billion in sales and marketing expenses to distribute its paying subscriptions.
+For instance, Red Hut 2018 employed $1.2 billion in sales and marketing expenses to distribute its paying subscriptions.

 That represented 41% of its total revenues which comprised “primarily of salaries and other related costs for sales and marketing personnel, sales commissions, travel, public relations and marketing materials and trade shows.“

-Starting from Netscape going on, companies have built great products, released them for free with the hope that once enough people would get used to them, monetization would not be an issue.
+Starting from Netscape going on, companies have built great products and released them for free with the hope that once enough people would get used to them, monetization would not be an issue.

 While this model worked pretty well for products that scaled up quickly, amassed investments to sustain their infrastructure in the short term, and then found a monetization strategy.